Harriton High School: History

 Harriton High School is situated on a portion of the plantation grounds belonging to Charles Thomson, son-in-law of Richard and Hannah Harrison, giving Harriton High School its name.
 Thomson was secretary (1774–1789) of the Continental Congresses as well as the Convention to debate and negotiate the Constitution of the United States.

 Charles Thomson (1729–1824), proprietor of Harriton House built in 1740s and on whose lands Harriton High School is sited.
 Thomson was secretary (1774–1789) of the first and second Continental Congress as well as convention to debate and negotiate the Constitution of the United States.
 As secretary, Thomson, a Founding Father of the United States, prepared the Journals of the Continental Congress.
 Thomson is also known for co-designing the Great Seal of the United States and adding its Latin mottoes Annuit cœptis and Novus ordo seclorum.

 Harriton High School was designed in 1957 by architect Vincent Kling and opened in 1958.
 Kling's design consisted of five buildings connected by covered walkways otherwise open to the elements, a style unusual for the region (and that it shared with Welsh Valley Middle School, built at the same time).
 Kling intended to create a modern design that encompassed a simple and effective layout with a focus on natural light and an airy environment.
-Ironically, Harriton's 1958 campus buildings surrounded a mostly concrete courtyard and was nicknamed "the Tombs" (despite the natural light and air).
+Ironically, Harriton's 1958 campus buildings surrounded a mostly courtyard and was nicknamed "the Tombs" (despite the natural light and air).

 By 2009, a new three-story building had replaced Kling's 1958 design, providing more sports and academic facilities to serve the growing student body.

 Clubs and activities

+Harriton High School Television (HarritonTV/HHSTV)

+Harriton High School is home to one of the lead news networks in the area, Harriton High School Television, also referred to as HHSTV or HarritonTV.
+HarritonTV is a student-run and organized news outlet based at Harriton High School.
+Founded in 2015 by Harriton alumnus Ricky Sayer, HarritonTV was established with the goal of creating an independent journalistic organization that encourages open dialogue and raises awareness of important school, local, and community issues.
+The network provides students with opportunities to develop skills in journalism, reporting, and media production while covering events and topics relevant to the Harriton community.
+HarritonTV produces news broadcasts and livestreams of many school events, serving as a source of information for students and the wider school community.
+The organization is operated by a student staff, allowing participants to gain hands-on experience in journalistic practices and digital media production.